 Azure Virtual Desktop includes the Windows desktops and apps you deliver to users and the management solution, which is hosted as a service on Azure by Microsoft.
 Desktops and apps can be deployed on virtual machines (VMs) in any Azure region, and the management solution and data for these VMs will reside in the United States.
 This may result in data transfer to the United States.

 For optimal performance, make sure your network meets the following requirements:

 - Round-trip (RTT) latency from the client's network to the Azure region where host pools have been deployed should be less than 150 ms. Use the Experience Estimator to view your connection health and recommended Azure region.

 - Network traffic may flow outside country/region borders when VMs that host desktops and apps connect to the management service.

-You can see a typical architectural setup of Windows Virtual Desktop for the enterprise in our architecture documenation.
+You can see a typical architectural setup of Azure Virtual Desktop for the enterprise in our architecture documenation.

 Supported Remote Desktop clients

 The following Remote Desktop clients support Azure Virtual Desktop: